swgriffith/azure-guides/aksminroles-v2.md

 ```

 ### Cluster Join to Log Analytics
 This one is a bit more complex as it requires two roles.
 One scoped to the resource group where log analytics resides, and a second scoped to the log analytics workspace itself.
-The second is required because a deployment is executed on your behalf when you try to attach to a log analytics workspace and since it's ID is dynamic you'll need to grant access at a higher level.
+The first is required because a deployment is executed on your behalf when you try to attach to a log analytics workspace and since it's ID is dynamic you'll need to grant access at a higher level.
 Fortunately we've allowed such a small subset of tasks, having deployment access wont really allow anything beyond joining the workspace.

 First, create a file called allow-resourcegroup-deployments.json and paste in the following: